zerasul/mdbook_en/11colors/colors.md

 In this chapter we have been working with color palettes and the effects we can do on them.
 Therefore, in the example we are going to study, we will use the different color palettes and their respective Shadow effects.

-In this example, we are going to use the characteristics of the priority, to be able to simulate an effect of lights; simulating in this case, the light of some streetlights, and to see how it affects to the different Sprites, with the different characteristics that can have.
+In this example, we are going to use the characteristics of the priority, to be able to simulate an effect of lights; simulating in this case, the light of some street lamps, and to see how it affects to the different Sprites, with the different properties that they can have.

 The example we are going to study, called _ej8.colors_, can be found in the repository of examples that accompanies this book.
 We remind you that this repository can be found at the following address: